Last Updated: 3 weeks ago

-Although not the most common of breeds, they are becoming more and more popular.
+Although they are not the most common of breeds, they are becoming more and more popular.

 With that in mind, today we’ll be talking all about the Bambino cat, including its characteristics, temperament, care, and more.